 The National Beef Cattle Improvement Scheme is managed by the Animal Production Institute (API) of the Agricultural Research Council (ARC), who is responsible for the technical control and supervision of the Scheme.

-Livestock Improvement Association are co-responsible for the management and
+The ARC-Animal Improvement Institute is co-responsible for the management and administration of the

 Integrated Registration and Genetic Information System (INTERGIS).